 - Be a U.S. citizen.

-- Seek admission to a two-year, full-time, on-campus, master’s degree program at a U.S.-based graduate institution to begin in the fall of 2019 in an academic field relevant to the work of the Foreign Service (public policy, international affairs, public administration, business, economics, political science, management science, organizational development/leadership, sociology, or regional studies).
+- Seek admission to a two-year, full-time, on-campus, master’s degree program at a U.S.-based graduate institution to begin in the fall of 2024 in an academic field relevant to the work of the Foreign Service (public policy, international affairs, public administration, business, economics, political science, management science, organizational development/leadership, sociology, or regional studies).

-Fellows will participate in an orientation at Howard University in early June.
-The purposes of this orientation to familiarize the Fellows with all aspects of the fellowship and to enhance their understanding of, and skills for, Foreign Service careers.
+Fellows will participate in an orientation at Howard University during the week of June 03, 2024.
+The purpose of this orientation is to familiarize the Fellows with all aspects of the fellowship and to enhance their understanding of, and skills for, Foreign Service careers.

 Two Summer Internships (Domestic and Overseas)

 Fellows will participate in two internships.
 The first, an internship working at the U.S. Department of State headquarters in Washington, DC, will occur in the summer in between their first and second year of graduate study.
-The second internship will be an overseas placement in a U.S. Embassy or Consulate that takes place during the summer after fellows’ second year of graduate study.
-The program provides additional support for summer travel, housing and other related expenses.
+The second internship will be an overseas placement in a U.S. Embassy or Consulate that takes place during the summer after fellow’s graduation.
+The program provides additional support for summer travel, housing, and other related expenses.

-Fellows will receive mentoring from a Foreign Service Officer for the duration of the fellowship.
+Fellows will receive mentoring from Foreign Service Officers for the duration of the fellowship.

 Employment and Contractual Obligations

 Fellows who successfully complete the Pickering Program and Foreign Service entry requirements will receive appointments in the State Department Foreign Service in accordance with applicable law and State Department policy.
-Fellows are required to obtain and maintain medical, security, and suitability clearances and meet the minimum medical qualification standard in order to remain in the program.
+Fellows are required to obtain and maintain security, and suitability clearances and meet the minimum medical qualification standard in order to remain in the program.
 Each Fellow who obtains a master’s degree is committed to a minimum of five years of service in the Foreign Service.
 Candidates who do not successfully complete the Pickering Program and the subsequent five-year service obligation may be subject to a reimbursement obligation.
 Visit the Fellow Obligation page to learn more about the obligations that Fellows assume when they accept the fellowship.